Ktubbo/Ktubbo/README.md

 - 👋 Hi, I’m @Ktubbo.
-My name is Hubert and someday I want to be a Java Developer.
+My name is Hubert and someday I will be a Java Developer.
 - 👀 I’m interested in java development and software architecture.
 Also I'm interested in sailing, playing guitar and 3D modeling/3D printing.
 I love sharing knowledge, so I am tutoring high school math and physics for free.
 - 🌱 Things I did to get closer to becoming a Java Developer: